MohanadFuad2003/All-Web-projects-and-courses-/Full CRUD operation with database/README.md

 Run the ApiWebLayer project.

+then run the side for WebClientLayer project

-Swagger UI will be available at:
+you can use : Swagger UI will be available...